bluk/min_jwt/README.md

-# JSON Web Token with ring
+# Minimal JSON Web Token

-A JSON Web Token library that is built on top of [ring][ring].
+A minimal JSON Web Token library that is built on top of [ring][ring].

 There are many fully featured crates for JSON Web Tokens, but this crate's goals
 are: